 Celebrating the Golden Age of Readers

 As part of his public programme, Laureate for Irish Fiction Sebastian Barry seeks to acknowledge the part played by readers in the life of books.
-Life Lines, the Laureate for Irish Fiction Book Club, aims to engage readers across a variety of distinct and harder to reach settings with contemporary Irish fiction, and in year one it will have a particular focus on health settings.
-In August, the Laureate will visit Waterford University Hospital; Mercer's Institute for Successful Ageing at St. James Hospital; The Central Mental Hospital, Dundrum; and Cork University Hospital
+Life Lines, the Laureate for Irish Fiction Book Club, aims to engage readers across a variety of distinct and harder to reach settings with contemporary Irish fiction.

-The third Life Lines Book Club event takes place at the Central Mental Hospital in Dundrum on Thursday, 23 August at 2pm.
-This event is specifically for the patients and key staff in the hospital and is presented in partnership with the National Forensic Mental Health Service.
-This is an invitation only event.
-For further information please contact; Emma Carroll, Senior Occupational Therapist on ph: 01-2157400 e. email@example.com
+The third Life Lines Book Club event took place at the Central Mental Hospital in Dundrum on 23 August.
+This event was for the patients and key staff in the hospital and was presented in partnership with the National Forensic Mental Health Service.

 The fourth Life Lines Book Club event in 2018 took place at the Cork University Hospital on 29 August.
 This event was for the patients and key staff in the Renal Dialysis Unit and was presented in partnership with Cork University Hospital Campus Arts Committee.